Areas and suburbs in Rome

 With so many beautiful areas and suburbs in Rome, expats are likely to find themselves spoiled for choice when it comes to choosing an area for accommodation.
 However, sometimes too many possibilities can make the process of finding an apartment even more difficult, especially considering that expats will also need to keep their budget in mind when house-hunting.

 It’s therefore crucial for expats to evaluate their priorities and find a neighbourhood that suits their preferences.
-They should be especially mindful of their transportation situation when selecting an area to live in Rome; some places have no access to public transport and in others it’s virtually impossible to find parking.
+They should be especially mindful of their transportation situation when selecting an area to live in Rome, as some areas have no access to public transport, while in others, it's virtually impossible to find parking.

 Areas in Rome for young and single expats

-It’s a good idea for single expats and those with young children to stay as close to the city centre as possible.
+Many single expats or expats with young children prefer to stay as close to the city centre as possible.
 This is especially true for anyone staying in Rome for a short period of time.
-Being in the centre lets expats get the most out of their time in Rome, and some of the frustrations that go along with living here can be easily overlooked in the short term.
+Being in the centre lets expats get the most out of their time in Rome, and some of the frustrations that go along with living here can be easily overlooked in the short-term.
 Some areas of Rome that buzz with life and are ideal for young expats include:

 Areas in Rome for families

 On Gianicolo hill, behind Trastevere, Monteverde is the ideal place for expats with families.
-Away from the hubbub of the historic centre, this leafy neighbourhood is full of families and parks, including Rome’s largest public park, Villa Pamphili.
+Away from the hubbub of the historic centre, this leafy neighbourhood is full of families and parks, including Rome’s largest landscaped public park, Villa Pamphili.
 Parking is much more easily found here, but it is not necessary to have a car.
 The area provides the advantages of being close to many good restaurants and schools, but the area is also very hilly and isn't well connected to the public transport network.

 Areas in Rome for art lovers